HappySeaFox/tht/README.md

 ## Finviz notice

-Finviz requires having an Elite account in order to give access to filters (new highs and lows etc.).
+Finviz requires having an Elite account in order to give access to filters (new highs and lows etc.) and tickers.
 You can enter your Elite account credentials in `Top toolbars -> Add tickers -> Add from Finviz -> Customize -> Access`.

 ## Outdated features